-Most respondents (47%) used only 1 CMS at their organization.
-However, the number of respondents using 2 to 3 was not far behind at 42%.
-Using 4 or more CMSs stands at 11%, proving many companies still struggle with a central solution to content management.
+Half of respondents (50%) used only one CMS in their organization.
+The percentage of respondents using 2-3 was 40%.
+10% of respondents reported using 4 or more CMSs, proving that many companies still struggle with a central solution to their content management strategy.